-- Cement/"Concor" Clay or "Coverland" (Riviera or Elite) roof tiles or similar, SABS approved.
-Approved colour ranges include black, dark brown, terracotta and in the standard, antique and designer ranges with earthy tones. - "Chromadek" S-profile or Clip Lock roof sheeting or similar approved.
+• Cement/"Concor" Clay or "Coverland" (Riviera or Elite) roof tiles or similar, SABS approved.
+Approved colour ranges include black, dark brown, terracotta and in the standard, antique and designer ranges with earthy tones. , "Chromadek" S-profile or Clip Lock roof sheeting or similar approved.
 Approved colour ranges include grey (light to charcoal) and black.

-No other materials shall be allowed.

-Owner to get the approval from the Aesthetics' Committee as to the roofing material and colours he or she would like to use and colour images of roofing material must accompany the drawings submitted for both the Concept and Final Approval phase.

-- Decorative wrought iron/cast aluminium elements, such as Victorian "Brookie Lace" or any other decorative elements may not be used or incorporated in the roof design in any way or manner, - Roof tiles or roof sheeting in colours other than specified, - Thatch in any form.

-- · Cement roof tiles such as "Concor" Clay or "Coverland" (Riviera or Elite) or similar SABS approved, - "Chromadek" S-profile or Clip Lock roof sheeting or similar approved.

-3.4.5 EAVES / ROOF OVERHANG

-- Eaves may be closed or open. - In the case of open eaves, all exposed roofing elements, such a roof truss ends, battens and purlins, must be finished off in line with the standard of finish of the entire dwelling. - Hipped roofs to project a minimum of 500mm over the external walls of the sub structure. - Gable-end roofs to project a minimum of 100mm over the sub structure and at the gable ends only.
-Projection over other parts of the sub structure must be minimum 500mm. - The maximum permissible eaves length or roof overhang is 900mm and roof overhangs may only encroach over the site building lines by maximum 800mm. - The overhang may be reduced to accommodate architectural features and projections within the building line.
-However, these reductions may not constitute more than 15% of the total eaves perimeter.
+No other materials shall be allowed. ner to get the approval from the Aesthetics' Committee as to the roofing material and colours he or she would like to use and colour ges of roofing material must accompany the drawings submitted for both the Concept and Final Approval phase.
+Spe cific Exclusions: ) Decorative wrought iron/cast aluminium elements, such as Victorian "Brookie Lace" or any other decorative elements may not be used or incorporated in the roof design in any way or manner, ) Roof tiles or roof sheeting in colours other than specified, , Thatch in any form.
+Ger neral Inclusions: , Cement roof tiles such as "Concor" Clay or "Coverland" (Riviera or Elite) or similar SABS approved, , "Chromadek" S-profile or Clip Lock roof sheeting or similar approved.
+3.4.
+5 EAVES / ROOF OVERHANG ) Eaves may be closed or open. , In the case of open eaves, all exposed roofing elements, such a roof truss ends, battens and purlins, must be finished off in line with the standard of finish of the entire dwelling. , Hipped roofs to project a minimum of 500mm over the external walls of the sub structure. , Gable-end roofs to project a minimum of 100mm over the sub structure and at the gable ends only.
+Projection over other parts of the sub structure must be minimum 500mm.